nyeno/moneeyapp/README.md

 I encountered CORS issues while trying to fetch the data from the API.
 I tried different approaches to bypass the issue but ut lead to further issues.
 Eventually, I found a very easy to use proxy while perusing a Github Issue.
 The proxy is at https://corsproxy.io/

 ## Conclusion:
-I had a swell time building completing this tak home.
+I had a swell time building completing this take home.
 I learnt more about CORS and how to handle it on the client side.
 This was an amazing learning opportunity